The Art of War is considered one of the classic books on military strategy.

-A frontier ground is a shallow penetration into enemy’s territory.
+A frontier ground is a shallow penetration into the enemy’s territory.
 Do not stop in such land for long.

-A key ground is equally advantageous for both you and the enemy.
+The key ground is equally advantageous for both you and the enemy.
 Communicating ground is equally accessible to both.

 A focal territory is one which is surrounded by three different states, it’s strategically important to occupy that.
 Ally with neighbor states here.

-A serious ground is one which is deep into enemy’s territory.
+A serious ground is one which is deep into the enemy’s territory.
 It’s difficult to return from such a ground.

-A difficult ground is one which has difficult terrain for the army to march through due to mountains, forests, steep heights etc.
+A difficult ground is one which has difficult terrain for the army to march through due to mountains, forests, steep heights, etc.

 The encircled ground is one which has constricted access and way out of it is tortuous.
 Enemy ambushes might be present in such ground.
 Devise stratagems for dealing with these.
 Block any gap left by the enemy for escape, thereby, forcing your forces to fight.

 A death ground is one which the only army which fights with the courage of desperation survives.
 A fight is the only option here.

 When officers and men care only for worldly riches they will cherish life at all costs.